 Symptoms of a sebaceous cyst include the development of a painless round bump in the skin.
 Sebaceous cysts vary in size and are generally pale colored and are movable under the skin.
 Sebaceous cysts can appear anywhere on the body except on the palms of the hands and the soles of the feet.
-They tend to arise in places that are hairy, such as the scalp and a man's scrotum and chest.
-They are ...more symptoms »
+They tend to arise in places that are hairy, such as the scalp and a man's scrotum and ...more symptoms »

 Sebaceous cyst: Treatments

 Because sebaceous cysts are often harmless and cause no pain, they may require no treatment.
 They may also go away on their own.

 Occasionally, a sebaceous cyst may become infected, or it may grow large enough to cause embarrassment or discomfort by rubbing on clothing or interfering with daily activities.
 Sometimes using a warm compress a couple of times a day may help the cyst to ...more treatments »

 A diagnosis of sebaceous cyst may be delayed or missed because the nodules may be small and often do not cause discomfort.
 However, it is important not to assume that skin nodules or growths are harmless.
 A sebaceous cyst can look similar to more serious conditions, such as skin cancer, actinic keratosis, MRSA infection or boils.
 Skin nodules ...more misdiagnosis »

 Symptoms of Sebaceous cyst

 - Sebaceous cysts may appear in various places: